 Hennepin County Medical Center (HCMC) continues to be Minnesota’s premier Level One Trauma Center.
 Since its beginning, when HCMC was established as the first teaching hospital in Minnesota, it has led the way with state of the art equipment in CT, MRI, angiography, ultrasound and general radiography.
 These technologies and their medical training programs are focused on the delivery of appropriate digital imaging related to the treatment of disease in the acute, medical surgical patient.

 University of Minnesota Masonic Children's Hospital

-Located in in Minneapolis, Minnesota, on the west bank of the Mississippi River, The University of Minnesota Masonic Children’s Hospital is a hospital offering its patient community a large number of patient facilities with 254 staffed beds, as well as a broad range of pediatric and healthcare programs.
-The University of Minnesota Masonic Children's Hospital offers its patients a wide variety of services, ranging from surgery, imaging, neonatal and pediatric intensive care to cardiac, oncology, blood, marrow and organ services and transplantation.
+Located in in Minneapolis, Minnesota, on the west bank of the Mississippi River, the University of Minnesota Masonic Children’s Hospital is a hospital offering its patient community a large number facilities with 254 staffed beds, as well as a broad range of pediatric and healthcare programs.
+The University of Minnesota Masonic Children's Hospital offers its patients a wide variety of services ranging from surgery, imaging, neonatal and pediatric intensive care to cardiac, oncology, blood, marrow and organ services and transplantation.
 The University of Minnesota Masonic Children's Hospital is also home to Minnesota’s only behavioral in-patient unit for children and an exclusive program devoted to treating children ages 12 and younger.
-In addition to their other services, the hospital offers a wide range of additional health related and medical treatments for its patients, including one of the three largest kidney transplant programs in the world, specializing in the treatment of kidney problems in infants and small children.
+In addition to their other services, the hospital offers a wide range of additional health-related and medical treatments for its patients, including one of the three largest kidney transplant programs in the world, specializing in the treatment of kidney problems in infants and small children.